imglib/imglyb-examples/README.md

 ```bash
 conda install -c hanslovsky imglyb-examples
 ```
-If `imglib2-imglyb` was not previously installed, re-source the current conda environment after installing to set the environment properly.
+If `imglyb` was not previously installed, re-source the current conda environment after installing to set the environment properly.

 ## Run
 These examples are available.